NovichenkoYura/MyPortfolio/README.md

 <p><a href="https://github.com/Lena-Stukalo/command-project-js">see code</a></p>
 <img src="https://github.com/NovichenkoYura/MyPortfolio/blob/main/Imgs/Filmoteka_1.jpg">
 <img src="https://github.com/NovichenkoYura/MyPortfolio/blob/main/Imgs/Filmoteka_2.jpg">
 <p> Team project.
-The app uses http requests, get information from and render all necessary data.
+The app uses http requests, get information using API and render all necessary data.
 There is opportunity to search movies, add them to the lists of queue and wathed movies.
 </p>

 <h3><a href="https://youtu.be/pXSwUeMzJFY">Todo list</a></h3>